lousalvant/Blabber/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+- added an account overview page

 ## Video Walkthrough